avantiz/ColorSchemes-Nosferatu/README.md

 ## Credits

-- Nosferatu is a project created by [Fabio Marchi] (https://twitter.com/fabiomarchi).
+- Nosferatu is a project created by [Fabio Marchi](https://twitter.com/fabiomarchi).
 - Sublime text build on top of Dracula using @azi's tmtheme editor